Before & After: Gail’s Living Room

 My design plan for the living room was born when I found this pair of giant green and yellow tweed pillows at the Salvation Army for $2.50/ea!
 I knew they’d make great sitting pillows on the hearth (when there’s no roaring fire).
 From there, I gathered different tones of green as I found them, with white accents.

-On top of my committed bargain-hunting, I saved money with a couple DIY projects.
-The lamp shades were white, and I had some green paint in the garage that applied with a small roller.
-The candlesticks on the mantel were gold when I found them at the Salvation Army (for $6), and I just primed and spray painted them.
-Also on the mantel, I knew I wanted some fun, graphic art.
+The mantel was begging for some fun, and I knew I wanted some bold graphic art.
 But the closest I found to what I was looking for was an ottoman at Target.
 Can’t put an ottoman on the mantel.
 So I used the fabric as inspiration to paint a canvas.
 J’adore!

 Share this post